at the University of Minnesota

 The formal recruitment process happens each fall and allows women to see the 11 National Panhellenic Conference sororities on University of Minnesota's campus.
 Each day women visit chapters to learn more about their sisterhood, philanthropy and values, allowing each woman to see a variety of options in a short period of time.
 Follow @umn_phc on Instagram for recruitment tips, news, and to learn more about our community!

-Women will receive more details about formal recruitment upon registration
+Women will receive more details about virtual formal recruitment upon registration.

 2020 Formal Recruitment Dates